jeroeness/rock-paper-scissors-bot-challenge/README.md

 Please do participate in this contest.
 Submit your agent as a js file in the agents folder with a pull request.

 We use fair play rules:
-* Random is not allowed, only use deterministicly random functions.
+* Random is not allowed, only use deterministicly random functions. <!-- Zeg iets over dat rnd wel toegestaan is -->
 * Do not make the bot halt for longer than 2ms
 * Do not use libraries other than the standard library.
 * Don't use exploits